braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/huawei_integration.md

 ## Analytics

-Once your campaign has been launched, you will see analytics for your campaign or Canvas aggregated for Android Push.
-For more information on Android Push analytics and settings, see our [User Guide for Push][10].
+once your campaign has been launched, you will see analytics for your campaign or canvas aggregated for android push. for more information on android push analytics and settings, see our [user guide for push][10].

 [1]: https://huaweimobileservices.com/
 [2]: https://developer.huawei.com/consumer/en/console